Breast Augmentation in Minneapolis – St. Paul

 “Dr. Rocheford was very informative and calming throughout the whole process.
 My recovery was easy and the two follow up appointments were much appreciated.
 I would highly recommend Dr. Rocheford for breast augmentation!”
 Read More Stories

 Cost of Breast Augmentation:

-This includes your surgical fee and all follow-up visits with Dr. Rocheford.
+This includes your surgical fee and all follow-up visits with board-certified plastic surgeon Dr. Rocheford.
 This estimate also includes the facility fee and anesthesia costs.
-This is an estimate and may be different depending on your specific situation.
+However, this pricing is an estimate and may be different depending on your specific situation.
 It does not include the cost of your pre-operative physical, lab tests, or medications.
 Dr. Rocheford does charge $100 for consultations, and that fee is deducted from the price of your surgery or in-office procedure.

-Breast augmentation can be done through the inframammary, axillary, or areolar incision.
+There are several breast augmentation procedures that can be done through an inframammary, axillary, or areolar incision.
 The incision is three to five centimeters in length, depending on whether a silicone or saline implant is used.
-The implant can be placed either under or on top of the muscle based on your anatomy and preference.
+Breast implant placement can be either under or on top of the muscle based on your anatomy and preference.
 The incision is closed with dissolving sutures and will be hidden under the crease of your breast.

 Save $25 On Your Consultation!

 - Surgery: Breast augmentation surgery is done under general anesthesia at an outpatient facility, and patients can go home the same day.
 A typical breast augmentation procedure takes about 1-1.5 hours.

 - Discomfort: Mild to moderate.
 Anticipate three to five days of needing pain medication depending on whether your breast implants are placed above or below the muscle.